 - To have a history of public presentation

-- To have training appropriate to the artist's chosen discipline (including mentorship and/or apprenticeship training)
+- To have training appropriate to the artist's chosen discipline (including self-taught and/or apprenticeship training)

 - To earn income, fully or in part, from artistic activity